Skip to main content

 Accessibility Summit Videos

-On Wednesday, January 21, SUNY Oswego faculty gathered for an all-day digital accessibility summit, focusing on Title II of the Americans with Disabilities Act.
 By April 24, 2026, all of our digital materials—including anything delivered through a web browser or mobile app—need to meet specific accessibility guidelines.
 Since this covers most of our digital content, meeting these standards isn’t just a goal; it’s a legal requirement for our institution.

 We each have a role to play in this work.
 The videos below are offered to give our campus community a clear understanding of our collective responsibilities and obligations to create and share digital experiences that everyone can use.

+Recorded videos from the recent Faculty Summit and Staff Summit are below.
 Additional opportunities for professional development will be offered during the Spring 2026 semester.

 Summit Welcome and Kickoff